 This peanut butter granola is completely addictive – Made simply with oats, peanut butter, coconut oil, and maple syrup, this may become one of your favorite snacks!

-I’ve been making my own granola for years, but it has only been recently that I’ve finally nailed a recipe that my family and I love.
+I’ve been making my own granola for years, but it has only been recently that I’ve finally nailed a recipe that my whole family loves!

 ….it’s also incredibly easy to make!